ALPANNA-GH/ToDo-List/README.md

 > Write a message to encourage the Author to continue development

-If you like this project your comments, messeges, and support are welcome.
+If you like this project your comments, messages, and support are welcome.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> special thanks.
+> Special thanks.

 Thank you,
-> to all code reviewers who guid us through this project.
+> to all code reviewers who guided us through this project.

-> to all cool people who master techs and still answeres tech questions.
+> to all cool people who master techs and still answer tech questions.

-> to everyone who support us, inspired us, and teach us.
+> to everyone who supports us, inspires us, and teaches us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>